Higher education accreditation in the United States: Regional and national accreditation

+History

+Historically, educational accreditation activities in the United States were overseen by seven regional accrediting agencies established in the late 19th and early 20th century to foster articulation between secondary schools and higher education institutions, particularly evaluation of prospective students by colleges and universities.
+These seven agencies were membership organizations of educational institutions within their geographic regions.
+Initially, the main focus of the organizations was to accredit secondary schools and to establish uniform college entrance requirements.
+Accreditation of colleges and universities followed later, with each of the accrediting agencies splitting into separate organizations with one or more of those organizations focused exclusively on accrediting colleges and universities.

 Prior to 2020, there were regional and national accrediting agencies, both of which were accountable to the Department of Education.
 Regional bodies historically accredited institutions in a particular region of the country.
 National bodies were established to accredit institutions across the country, and sometimes beyond it.
 Within American higher education, regional bodies were considered more prestigious.
-(The regional bodies were older, and included the most well established institutions.)
+The regional bodies were older, and included the most well established institutions.

 In February 2020, the Department of Education eliminated the distinction between regional and national accrediting agencies, creating one unified set of institutional accreditors.
 The department claimed that the change was intended to encourage cooperation between accredited schools to improve student experiences, uphold quality standards, and reduce the cost of higher education by encouraging transparent transfer of credits and mutual recognition of degrees between schools with common standards.
 It also claimed that the change was intended to allow students to be able to access the best school for their needs no matter what region they reside in.

 Four months after this change was made, the WASC Senior College and University Commission became the first accreditor to formally change its membership rules and requirements to allow institutions outside its historical geographic region to apply for membership and accreditation.

-Historically, educational accreditation activities in the United States were overseen by seven regional accrediting agencies established in the late 19th and early 20th century to foster articulation between secondary schools and higher education institutions, particularly evaluation of prospective students by colleges and universities.
-These seven agencies were membership organizations of educational institutions within their geographic regions.
-Initially, the main focus of the organizations was to accredit secondary schools and to establish uniform college entrance requirements.
-Accreditation of colleges and universities followed later, with each of the accrediting agencies splitting into separate organizations with one or more of those organizations focused exclusively on accrediting colleges and universities.
-The higher education institutions holding regional accreditation were primarily non-profit institutions, with significant exceptions, as the largest US for-profit universities (e.g., University of Phoenix, Grand Canyon University) achieved regional accreditation.